 In order to conduct organizational activities and manage projects in an orderly manner, organizations are established in various structures.
-Likewise organizations, projects involve many tasks from human resources management to budgeting and scheduling.
-Therefore a weak or rigid organizational structure can not be effective to bring success.
+Likewise organizations, projects involve many tasks from human resources management to budgeting and scheduling activities.
+Therefore a weak or rigid organizational structure cannot be adequate to bring success all the time.
 A matrix organizational structure is a company structure in which the reporting relationships are established as a matrix.
 An employee may have vertical and horizontal reporting lines.
-Also an employee may be part of multiple departments and may have multiple managers.
-This article discusses the matrix organizational structure and it’s importance in project management.
+Also, an employee may be part of multiple departments and may have multiple managers.
+This article discusses matrix organizational structure advantages and disadvantages.

 Matrix Organizational Structure

 Every organization needs a well established organizational structure to reach the organizational goals.
-An organizational structure provides a framework for reporting relationship between employees.
+Typically, an organizational structure provides a framework for reporting relationship between employees.
 It also offers a way for coordinating organizational activities and routines.

-A Matrix organization structure is a combination of the functional and divisional organizational structures.
-Also the PMBOK Guide defines the Matrix organizational structure as a combination of projectized and the functional organization structures.
+A matrix organization structure is a combination of the functional and divisional organizational structures.
+Also, the PMBOK Guide defines the Matrix organizational structure as a combination of projectized and the functional organizational structures.

-Functional organizational structures divides the company into departments such as marketing department, engineering department, sales department etc. In Projectized Organization Structure , the whole company is organized by projects rather than functional teams or departments.
-Divisional organization structures focus on the products, customers, geographical location etc.
+Functional organizational structures divide the company into departments such as marketing department, engineering department, sales department, etc. In Projectized Organizational Structure, the whole company is organized by projects rather than functional teams or departments.
+Divisional organization structures focus on the products, customers, geographical location, etc.

 Large and multi-project organizations prefer matrix organizational structures where they can relocate employees whenever and wherever their services are needed.
 Because matrix organizational structures have the flexibility of relocating employees when needed.
 Also in a matrix organization structure employees may report to multiple managers.

-For instance let’s say that you are an electrical engineer in the engineering department of head office and your company has a new project in a different country.
-In this case you may be assigned to the project for mobilization phase and you have to report to three managers.
-After completion of mobilization tasks you will turn back to your head office engineering department.
+For instance, let’s say that you are an electrical engineer in the engineering department of the head office and your company has a new project in a different region.
+In this case, you may be assigned to the project for the mobilization phase and you have to report to three managers.
+After completion of mobilization tasks, you will turn back to your head office and go on working in the engineering department.

 There are three types of matrix organizational structure.
 This classification depends on the authority and power of the project manager.